The Narrow Truth

 Introduction

 Today we hear the word church used in many different ways.
-Many will say that on Sundays they go “to church,” that is, they go to a building to sing songs, perhaps to tithe, to be led in prayer, and to hear a sermon (or sometimes, they simply call this worship).
+Many will say that on Sundays they “go to church,” that is, they go to a building to sing songs, perhaps to tithe, to be led in prayer, and to hear a sermon (or sometimes, they simply call all of this worship).
 Other times we might hear of the “church universal,” signifying that the church is really larger than our local gathering, that it is, in fact, made up of all believers in Christ.
-Then, too, we may hear of the present time that we’re living referred to as “the church age,” which flows out of a dispensational view of the Scriptures, which is founded upon the assumption that God has dealt with people through the ages in different ways based on His revelation to them.
+Then, too, we may hear of the present time in which we’re living referred to as being “the Church Age”; this comes from a dispensational view of the Scriptures, which is founded upon the assumption that God has dealt with people through the ages in different ways based on His revelation to them – and, no, I do not believe that that is a Biblically accurate identification of our present day.

 Consider a dictionary definition of the word church: